 Environmental DNA, or eDNA, is an exciting and emerging tool that Park scientists are using to gain a greater understanding of local fish biodiversity and population dynamics.
-Paired with traditional fish survey methods, eDNA can provide a more comprehensive picture of what fish species are in the River year-round.
+Paired with traditional fish survey methods, eDNA can provide a more comprehensive picture of what fish species are present in the River.

 What is eDNA?

 DNA is genetic material possessed by all life, and it carries information about how a living thing will look and function.
 Aquatic eDNA is genetic material from the sloughed cells and feces of living marine organisms.
 Within the Park’s Sanctuary waters, we can find DNA from a wide range of wildlife, including oysters, seahorses and mallard ducks, all in a small sample of River water.
-By sampling regularly and year-round, we can understand more about biodiversity, migration patterns of fish and other wildlife and monitor species of interest, such as endangered or invasive species, that are present within our Estuarine Sanctuary.
+By analyzing this genetic material, we can understand more about biodiversity, migration patterns of fish and other wildlife and monitor species of interest, such as endangered or invasive species, that are present within our Estuarine Sanctuary.

 In this study, Hudson River Park staff, interns and local students collected water samples from Hudson River Park’s Pier 25, Pier 66 and Pier 84 (see the chart below).
 These samples were taken biweekly throughout the year and filtered to collect DNA.
 Cold Spring Harbor Laboratory then extracted and amplified the desired barcode region, a section of the 12S ribosomal RNA, using polymerase chain reaction (PCR).
 After confirming the region was copied, the DNA was sequenced using “Next Generation Sequencing.”